 So, I stick with Kadence WP; it has been a fantastic experience since then.

-Both themes are perfect and can claim to be the best WordPress themes.
-Choosing between Astra and Kadence is challenging, so you must test which works for your site.
+Both themes are perfect and can be considered the best WordPress themes.
+Choosing between Astra and Kadence is challenging, so you must test which works for your site.ย

-One thing to know here is that WordPress themes can contribute to a site’s performance, primarily if the theme is poorly coded and adds a lot of bloat.
+One thing to note is that WordPress themes can affect a site’s performance, especially if the theme is poorly coded and adds significant bloat.ย

 So use a highly optimized WordPress theme like Astra, KadenceWP, or GeneratePress.